xsollwa/bob-on-runaway/README.md

 //note: this got approved as shipped by acon :D

-*A Raspberry Pi based robot that uses a webcam to detect human faces and run away from them while avoiding obstacles in real time.*
+*A Raspberry Pi based robot that uses a webcam to detect human faces and run away from them while avoiding obstacles.*

 Bob is a tiny robot that runs away from people.
 It spots your face with a webcam, turns to look at you, and if you get too close, it backs off while dodging anything in its way.
 It’s powered by a Raspberry Pi and uses face detection (OpenCV), distance sensors, and stepper motors to move smartly.